Keeping online events secure is more important than ever in times where remote meetings and webinars are becoming more and more commonplace.

 AE Tip: Double-check your webinar client settings and make sure any registration through their platform is turned off so attendees don't have to register twice.

 To set this up, simply select Online as your event location, select Private, and then enter your online event URL.
+If you're using Zoom, see our tip about security settings near the end of this article.

 Since we're creating unique links for every attendee, the original URL is not revealed to attendees through the Novi system.